Hunting from a boat

 Twelve steps to safer boating

-Regardless of what type of boat is used, hunters need to have a basic knowledge of safe boat operation before heading out onto the water.
+Hunters need to have a basic knowledge of safe boat operation before heading out onto the water, regardless of what type of boat is used.
 Safe and responsible hunters will use extra care to avoid accidents on the water.

 If you intend to use a powered boat (defined as any boat with an engine) to hunt ducks, you will need to obtain a boat operator's licence.
-Prior to applying for a licence, you will need to sit a computerised knowledge test.
-This test ensures that all recreational powerboat operators have a basic knowledge of waterway rules and safe boat operation.
-For more information on the boat operator's licence, please contact Maritime Safety Victoria on 1800 223 022 (freecall) or visit www.transportsafety.vic.gov.au.
+Before applying for a licence, you will need to sit a knowledge test, which ensures all recreational powerboat operators have a basic knowledge of waterway rules and safe boat operation.
+Further information on the boat operator's licence is available by contacting Maritime Safety Victoria on 1800 223 022 or at www.transportsafety.vic.gov.au.

-Duck hunters who use non-motorised watercraft such as punts, sneaker boats, canoes or flat bottomed boats are exempt from the boat operators licence.
+Duck hunters who use non-motorised watercraft such as punts, sneaker boats, canoes or flat-bottomed boats are exempt from obtaining a boat operator’s licence.
 However, you still need to have a basic understanding of safe operation when using such watercraft.

-The following document provides basic safety tips for duck hunters who use non-motorised watercraft for hunting.
-If you intend to hunt from a non-motorised punt, sneaker boat, canoe or flat bottomed boat this season, you should be familiar with the following safety tips before heading out onto the water.
+Hunters who intend to hunt from a non-motorised punt, sneaker boat, canoe or flat-bottomed boat during open season should familiarise themselves with the following safety tips before heading out onto the water.